rethna2/indian-lang-utils/README.md

 ## convertStringToCharArray(str)

 This function will take a string as input and returns an array of characters.
 The challenge here is, some characters are represented by a combination of more than one unicode char.
+Please refer how it is done in tamil.